Excellent Reviews on Trustpilot

 What does it cost to run a machine each month?

-Year one, the VTM software fee is $0.
-Starting month 13 it's $29 per machine per month.
-On top of that you'll typically pay a location commission (around 10% of revenue), payment processing (3.5% + $0.20 per transaction plus the $7.95 monthly Nayax fee), and minimal electricity.
+For the first 3 months, the VTM software fee is $0.
+Starting month 4 it's $29 per machine per month.
+On top of that you'll typically pay a location commission (around 10% of revenue), payment processing (3.5% + $0.20 per transaction plus the $9.99 monthly Nayax fee), and minimal electricity.
 You own the machine outright.

 Is VTM Vending affiliated with The Pokémon Company?